-Independent Consultation and Investigation Mechanism (ICIM) Terms of Reference for the Compliance Review Phase Coordinator
+ANNEX 3.
+Terms of Reference for the Compliance Review Phase Coordinator

 The Compliance Review Phase Coordinator, directly subordinate to the ICIM Director, will be a full-time employee of the IDB under a fixed-term contract of up to five years, reporting to the ICIM Director.
-The Compliance Review Phase Coordinator will be independent of Management and the operations departments of the IDB and the MIF and will be subject to the IDB Code of Ethics and Professional Conduct, Access to Information Policy, and other Bank policies, and will protect against conflicts of interest that could weaken the objectivity and integrity of the ICIM.
+The Compliance Review Phase Coordinator will be independent of Bank Management and will be subject to the IDB Code of Ethics and Professional Conduct, Access to Information Policy, and other Bank policies, and will protect against conflicts of interest that could weaken the objectivity and integrity of the ICIM.